neat/mutation

 flowchart TD

-Start["generation ready for structure edits"] --> Mutate["mutate()\nwalk every genome"]
+Start["Generation ready for structure edits"]:::accent --> Mutate["mutate()\nwalk every genome"]:::base

-Mutate --> Select["selectMutationMethod()\nresolve allowed operator"]
+Mutate --> Select["selectMutationMethod()\nresolve operator for this genome"]:::base

-Operator -->|ADD_NODE| AddNode["mutateAddNodeReuse()\nreuse or allocate split innovations"]
+Operator -->|"ADD_NODE"| AddNode["mutateAddNodeReuse()\nreuse or allocate split innovations"]:::op

-Operator -->|ADD_CONN| AddConn["mutateAddConnReuse()\nreuse or allocate connection innovations"]
+Operator -->|"ADD_CONN"| AddConn["mutateAddConnReuse()\nreuse or allocate connection innovations"]:::op

-AddNode --> Population["genome structure updated in place"]
+AddNode --> Population["Genome structure updated in place"]:::accent

 AddConn --> Population